ngklingler/pylamports/README.md

     * print public key to file
     * remove sign class and put an attribute in key class self.sign
     * print self.sign, update it, save to file
+    * generate secret key b64 as needed (to gen pub key and sign stuff)
 * verify should differentiate between file and tuple form of publicKey
     * maybe get rid of tuple form all together for both keys
 * eventually build a class to implement the [Merkle signature scheme](https://en.wikipedia.org/wiki/Merkle_signature_scheme)